Diffusive limit approximation of pure-jump optimal stochastic control problems: Application to an auction problem

 \section{Application to an auction problem}

-Repeated online auction bidding are typical problems in which the real value of the parameters $b,r$ and $\nu$ are unknown and on which reinforcement learning techniques are applied.
+Repeated online auction bidding are typical problems in which the real value of the parameters $b,r$ and $\nu$ are unknown\bru{,} and on which reinforcement learning techniques are applied.
 The later requires to estimate, very quickly, the optimal control for different sets of parameters.
-Being modelled as a discrete time problem, with fixed auction times, or more realistically in the form of a pure-jumps problem as in Section \ref{sec : pure jump problem}, see also \cite{fernandez-tapia2017Optimal}, we face in any case the fact that auctions are issued almost continuously which correspond to a very large time horizon in the discrete-time version or to a very large intensity in the pure-jump modelling.
+Being modeled as a discrete time problem, with fixed auction times, or more realistically in the form of a pure-\bru{jump} problem as in Section \ref{sec : pure jump problem}, see also \cite{fernandez-tapia2017Optimal}, we face in any case the fact that auctions are issued almost continuously which corresponds to a very {small time step} in the discrete-time version or to a very large intensity in the pure-jump modelling.
 The numerical cost of a precise estimation of the optimal control is too important to combine it with a reinforcement learning approach.